Vranda2011/Docker/ReadMe-Files/Docker_compose_yml.md

    }
  }

-Step 7: get the RAW URL from the github for the config.json and copy it to the clipboard
+Step 7: Get the RAW URL from the github for the config.json and copy it to the clipboard

        Note: (look for the raw button on the top-right of the source code).

-Step 8: go to the terminal
+Step 8: Go to the terminal

-Step 9: open the run.sh file for sync gateway from the location /Docker/sync_gateway/run.sh and replace the url in the file at the following location:
+Step 9: Open the run.sh file for sync gateway from the location /Docker/sync_gateway/run.sh and replace the url in the file at the following location:

        case "$1" in  *)